Cirrhosis - Home Treatment

 Avoiding harmful medicines

-knows all the medicines (including all nonprescription medicines, vitamins, herbs, and supplements) that you are taking.
+Certain prescription medicines used to treat other conditions may be harmful if you have cirrhosis.
+Make sure your doctor knows all the medicines (including all nonprescription medicines, vitamins, herbs, and supplements) that you are taking.